Ring Developer Portal — FAQ & Certification Best Practices

 Below are answers to questions frequently asked by developers.
 They are grouped in the following categories:

-Clarifies that only browser-based OAuth flow is supported (no app-to-app login), and provides guidance on nonce matching and unclaimed token pool management.
+Clarifies that only browser-based OAuth flow is supported (no app-to-app login), provides guidance on nonce matching and unclaimed token pool management, and describes triggering conditions and recommended cleanup actions for account unlinking.

 Confirms capability fields in the Devices API are currently read-only with no active control functionality.